Tribler/gumby/README.md

 Gumby expects the following directory tree:

-workspace/: The workspace dir contains everything that the experiment will need during its execution (including Gumby), it can have whatever name you like.
+workspace/: The workspace dir contains everything that the experiment will need during its execution (including Gumby), it can be named as you like.

-workspace/gumby/: Here is where you should clone the gumby repo it has to be located in the root of the workspace with this specific name.
+workspace/gumby/: Here is where you should clone the gumby repo, it has to be located in the root of the workspace with this specific name.

 workspace/tribler/: If your experiments use code from Tribler, clone the repository in this location so all the helper